scharlau/polar_bears_django/README.md

 # Parsing Polar Bear Data with Python and Django
-This is a demonstrator app focusing on different ways to use python and flask to parse data for a web application using polar bear tracking data.
+This is a demonstrator app focusing on how you can use python to parse data for a Django web application using polar bear tracking data.
+This uses the command module of Django as a means to hook into the Django ORM system as we parse the csv data.

+Django follows a model-view-controller architecture so that you can put code in a 'good' place for reuse.
+However, in Django the names are different.
+Models are models, views in Django are controllers, and it uses templates as views.
+Remember this as we go forward and it will help to keep things clearer.

 The goal of 'deliberate practice' is to think about how you'd solve this challenge, and to work at developing code to make this work.
 There is no single 'correct' version of this code.
 The purpose of the exercise it become familiar with different ways of making the application work.
 You should explore how this simple application is done in python with flask and sqlite3 so that you understand how the components work together to show up in the views you see in the browser.

 Under 'deliberate practice' we offer up the challenge, then think about options for developing a solution, and code for 12 minutes.
 After that we pause to discuss how people are approaching the problem, and what they're trying to do.
 This should be repeated three times and then wrapped up with time for people to express what they found most useful during the session.
 This should take an hour.

 Step 1) We'll use data on Polar bears in Alaska to develop our application Data is taken from https://alaska.usgs.gov/products/data.php?dataid=130 Download the zip file and unpack it to a folder.
 This will give us more data than we need, but that's ok.
-We're only using it to learn how to import data.
+We're only using it to learn how to import data to use in a web application.

 #### Table Relationships for the Data

 We'll import data from two related tables.
-Each polar bear is listed in the USGS_WC_eartag_deployments_2009-2011.csv file.
+Each polar bear is listed in the USGS_WC_eartag_deployments_2009-2011.csv file and is identified in the BearID column.
 Each subsequent sighting of a bear is recorded in the USGS_WC_eartags_output_files_2009-2011-Status.csv file.
 The DeployID column in the second file references the BearID column in the first file.
 Therefore we end up with a one_to_many relationship between the two files.

 We are not using all of the columns that are here.
 We could use all of the data, but as we're not biologists, we'll only take what looks interesting to us.
 You can see the table structure in the parse_csv.py file where we create the tables.